 The Quashed team has the guides you need to compare AMI, State and every major NZ insurer:

-AMI Insurance NZ Review (2025): Is AMI the Right Insurer for You? — A full review of AMI’s policies, pricing, pros and cons across car, home and contents insurance.
+AMI Insurance Quotes, Claims and Cover Review: NZ 2026.
+A full review of AMI's policies, pricing, pros and cons across car, home and contents insurance.

-State Insurance NZ Review (2025): A Full Breakdown of Home, Contents and Car Insurance — An in-depth review of State’s cover, features and pricing across all major policy types.
+State Insurance NZ Review: A Full breakdown of Home, Contents and Car Insurance.
+An in-depth review of State's cover, features and pricing across all major policy types.

-Ultimate NZ Guide to Car Insurance (2025): Compare & Find the Best and Cheapest Cover — Everything you need to know about choosing the right car insurance in New Zealand.
+Ultimate NZ Guide to Car Insurance (2026): Compare & Find the Best and Cheapest Cover.
+Everything you need to know about choosing the right car insurance in New Zealand.

-Average Car, House, and Contents Insurance Cost NZ 2026 — The latest Quashed Index Q4 2025 data on what Kiwis pay by region and by insurer.
+Average Car, House, and Contents Insurance Cost NZ 2026.
+The latest Quashed Index Q1 2026 data on what Kiwis pay by region and by insurer.

 Yes.
 AMI and State are both business divisions of IAG New Zealand Limited, the country's largest general insurance group.
 This is confirmed on both the AMI and State websites, as well as on IAG New Zealand's corporate website.
 IAG also operates NZI and provides insurance products sold through ASB, BNZ, Westpac and the Co-operative Bank.
 Both AMI and State share the same AA (very strong) financial strength rating from Standard & Poor's.